6.4 Escalating Concerns

 Step 2 - Direct Manager to Manager Discussion

-Step 3 - Direct Head of Service to Head of Service Discussion
+Step 3 - Direct Senior Manager to Senior Manager Discussion

-If Step 1 and 2 do not reach a mutually agreeable resolution, then the agencies’ Head of Service should be contacted immediately to liaise with the other agency’s Head of Service or assist as appropriate to resolve the conflict.
+If Step 1 and 2 do not reach a mutually agreeable resolution, then the agencies’ Senior Manager should be contacted immediately to liaise with the other agency’s Senior Manager or assist as appropriate to resolve the conflict.
 A mutually agreeable plan of action including timescales should be in place within a further 2 working days (6 days total).

 This may involve a resolution meeting to ensure the learning points are recorded and brought forward.

-Respective Service Managers should report to SSCP using the Report to SSCP (Appendix 2)
+Respective Senior Managers should report to SSCP using the Report to SSCP (Please find in Appendices).

 Step 4 - Urgent resolution required - SSCP Independently Chaired Meeting

-If the Senior Managers cannot resolve the issue that is causing conflict between professionals and agencies, then a meeting should be convened with an independent chair selected from the SSCP Senior Leadership Team.
+If the Senior Managers cannot resolve the issue that is causing conflict between professionals and agencies, then a meeting should be convened with an independent chair selected from the SSCP key safeguarding leads.

 SSCP Chaired Meeting will make final and binding decision for resolutions and communicate this to all WITHIN A FURTHER 5 WORKING DAYS (11 days total)

-Outcome of the meeting should be reported to the SSCP using the Report to SSCP (Appendix 2)
+Outcome of the meeting should be reported to the SSCP using the Report to SSCP (Please find in Appendices).

 At every step discussions and actions should take place within stated timescales and be followed up in writing, between the agencies, and recorded in single agency records.